Sadao Araki: Cabinet minister

 in the cabinet of Prime Minister Tsuyoshi Inukai.
 However, in 1932, the May 15 Incident caused Inukai to be assassinated by ultranationalist navy officers for resisting the Army's war demands.
 Araki praised the assassins and called them "irrepressible patriots."
-He also supported General Shirō Ishii and his biological warfare research project, Unit 731.

 Prince Saionji, one of the emperor's closest and strongest advisors, attempted to stop the military takeover of the government.
-In a compromise, a naval officer, Admiral Makoto Saitō, became prime minister on 26 May.
+In a compromise, the retired Admiral Makoto Saitō, became prime minister on 26 May.
 Araki remained as War Minister and made further demands on the new government.
 Later that month, Japan unveiled its new foreign policy, the Amau doctrine.
 The new policy became a blueprint for Japanese expansionism in Asia.

 In September 1932, Araki started to become more outspoken in promoting totalitarianism, militarism, and expansionism.
+Araki was a supporter of the Northern Expansion Doctrine (Hokushin-ron), which proposed an attack on the Soviet Far East and Siberia.
 In a September 23 news conference, Araki first mentioned the philosophy of Kodoha ("The Imperial Way"), which linked the Emperor, the people, land, and morality as one indivisible entity, and he emphasized State Shinto.
 Araki also strongly promoted Seishin Kyoiku (spiritual training) for the army.

-Araki became a member of the Supreme War Council but on 23 January 1934 resigned as War Minister because of ill health.
-He was ennobled with the title of baron (danshaku) in 1935 under the kazoku peerage system.
-In 1936, Kodoha-affiliated officers launched another rebellion in the February 26 Incident.
-The rebellion failed.
-However, unlike with previous rebellions, there were serious consequences.
-Nineteen of the rebel leaders were executed, and another 40 were imprisoned.
-Kodoha generals were purged from the Army, including Araki, who was forced to retire in March.